tshepang/blog/content/Syriana (2005).md

 > Syriana is an uncompromising examination of government-sponsored
 > corporate evil and an idiotic oil-rich monarchy that condones it, with
 > a surprise ending.
-It\'s a minimalist, yet powerful, narrative.
+It's a minimalist, yet powerful, narrative.

-A revisit proved not as impressive, and I don\'t remember what was surprising about the ending.
+A revisit proved not as impressive, and I don't remember what was surprising about the ending.
 The quiet and distrinctive style of direction gives it a fresh feel, although the quiet treatment tends to make it boring in places.